Supply Chain Management

 In order for the end-to-end Supply Chain to function properly, there are a number of elements which must work well together.
 For example:

-• Quality resources – materials and information making up value-add SC outputs
+• Quality resources – materials and information making up value-add supply chain outputs

 • Robust Supply Chain Design, Management, Governance, and CI Strategy